udippant/base-drafts/draft-ietf-quic-http.md

 If a promised server push is not needed by the client, the client SHOULD send a CANCEL_PUSH frame.
-If the push stream is already open or opens after sending the CANCEL_PUSH frame, a QUIC STOP_SENDING frame with an appropriate error code can also be used (e.g., HTTP_PUSH_REFUSED, HTTP_PUSH_ALREADY_IN_CACHE; see
+If the push stream is already open or opens after sending the CANCEL_PUSH frame, a QWIK STOP_SENDING frame with an appropriate error code can also be used (e.g., HTTP_PUSH_REFUSED, HTTP_PUSH_ALREADY_IN_CACHE; see
 {{errors}}).
 This asks the server not to transfer additional data and indicates that it will be discarded upon receipt.

 # Connection Closure

-Once established, an HTTP/QUIC connection can be used for many requests and responses over time until the connection is closed.
+Once established, an HTTP/QWIK connection can be used for many requests and responses over time until the connection is closed.
 Connection closure can happen in any of several different ways.

 ## Idle Connections

-Each QUIC endpoint declares an idle timeout during the handshake.
+Each QWIK endpoint declares an idle timeout during the handshake.
 If the connection remains idle (no packets received) for longer than this duration, the peer will assume that the connection has been closed.
-HTTP/QUIC implementations will need to open a new connection for new requests if the existing connection has been idle for longer than the server's advertised idle timeout, and SHOULD do so if approaching the idle timeout.
+HTTP/QWIK implementations will need to open a new connection for new requests if the existing connection has been idle for longer than the server's advertised idle timeout, and SHOULD do so if approaching the idle timeout.

-HTTP clients are expected to use QUIC PING frames to keep connections open while there are responses outstanding for requests or server pushes.
+HTTP clients are expected to use QWIK PING frames to keep connections open while there are responses outstanding for requests or server pushes.
 If the client is not expecting a response from the server, allowing an idle connection to time out is preferred over expending effort maintaining a connection that might not